-- What role do the international partners\Australia:Department of Innovation,have in the project how do theyIndustry, Science and Research - \ Canada: National Research Council - \ China: National Astronomical Observatories, Chinese Academy of Sciences - \ Italy: National Institute for Astrophysics - \ New Zealand: Ministry of Economic Development - Republic of South Africa: National Research Foundation - \ The Netherlands: Netherlands Organisation for Scientific Research - \ United Kingdom: Science and Technology Facilities Council
+- Australia: Department of Innovation, Industry, Science and Research - Canada: National Research Council - China: National Astronomical Observatories, Chinese Academy of Sciences - Italy: National Institute for Astrophysics - New Zealand: Ministry of Economic Development - Republic of South Africa: National Research Foundation - The Netherlands: Netherlands Organisation for Scientific Research - United Kingdom: Science and Technology Facilities Council degrees up to the PhD level in physics, mathematics and engineering.
+Being much larger, the SKA will take this to the next level.